 - Income-based Job Seeker’s Allowance

 - Income-Related Employment Support Allowance

 *This can be in combination with or without Pension Savings Credit, however those who receive just Savings Credit alone may not qualify.

-If your loft has under 60mm (2.5″) of insulation currently, you’ll be eligible for free loft insulation.
-If you live in a brick built house that was constructed between 1924 and 1982 you’ll be eligible for free cavity wall insulation.
+If your loft has under 60mm (2.5″) of insulation currently, you’ll be eligible for a free loft insulation grant.
+If you live in a brick built house that was constructed between 1924 and 1982 you’ll be eligible for a free cavity wall insulation grant.
 Your house will also need to pass a suitability test which includes checking that you don’t have a significant damp problem.

 Are There Any Costs?